ApeWorX/ape/docs/quickstart.rst

 .. code-block:: bash

-    # Create your virtual enviorment folder
+    # Create your virtual environment folder
-    $ python3 -m venv /path/to/new/enivorment
+    $ python3 -m venv /path/to/new/environment
     $ source <venv_folder>/bin/activate
     # you should see (name_of_venv) DESKTOP_NAME:~/path:$

-    # deactivate virtual enviroment
+    # deactivate virtual environment
     $ deactivate

-Once your python version is later than 3.7.X and you have created a virtual enviroment.
+Now that your Python version is later than 3.7.X and you have created a virtual environment.
 Let's install Ape!
-There are 3 ways to install ape pip, git clone setup.py, or Docker.
+There are 3 ways to install ape: pip, setuptools, or Docker.

 via ``pip``
 ===========